bechirtouhami/sitepress-multilingual-cms/readme.txt

 2. Translation controls in edit screen.

 == Changelog ==

+= 1.3.5 =
+* Improved the professional translation flow and streamlined it for easy usage.
+* Avoids failing due to PHP errors in other plugins (caused various compatibility issues).
+* Fixed a bug that prevented Sticky Links from working for links with anchors.
+* Fixed bug for comments feed.
+* Fix bug which caused Bulk Editing to change languages.
+* After install, defaults to languages per directories if it's working on the server.
+* Add language 'all', that allows listing contents in all languages (good for feeds).
+* Turned the 'advanced' / 'basic' selection to a button.

 = 1.3.4 =
 * Changed the posts menu in the top navigation.
 Now its contents and position can be configured.